-Each heater is equipped with a ignition module.
+Each heater is equipped with an ignition control.
 The solid state ignition control (Figure 3), ignites the main burner by utilizing a silicon nitride igniter.
 The silicon nitride igniter shuts off during the heating cycle and the main burner flame is sensed through a remote flame sensor integral to the silicon nitride igniter assembly.